SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/foraging_patch.md

 :alt: step12
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 12\.
 Insert the shoulder bolt into the wheel hole and tighten it in place using a lock nut.
-If needed, enlarge the hole using a sharp reamer.
+If needed, enlarge the hole using a reamer.
 Holding the shoulder bolt, insert the magnet holder on the cap and put the neodymium magnet into place (the magnet will hold its position).
 :::
 :::{figure} ../../images/foraging-patch-step13.svg
 :alt: step13